RedHatPerf/mannequin/README.md

 # Mannequin

-This is a dummy HTTP server based on Vert.x, intended to be reused across multiple synthetic benchmarks.
+This is a dummy HTTP server intended to be reused across multiple synthetic benchmarks.